Beginners Steps Discussion Meeting – Glen Waverley

 - What fears did we discover while taking step four?

-- How did we shape a sane and sound ideal for our future sex conduct?
+- How did we shape a sane and sound ideal for our future sex/relationship conduct?

 - What did we learn from analysing our resentments?

-- How do we ensure our fourth step is fearless thorough?
+- How do we ensure our fourth step is fearless and thorough?

 - How did we feel about ourselves after completing step four?

-- How did we choose the person or people to hear our fifth step?
+- How did we choose the person or people to hear our inventory?

-- How did we overcome our reluctance to share our defects?
+- How did we overcome our reluctance to share our inventory with another person?

-- What did we discover about ourselves while sharing our fifth step?
+- What did we discover about ourselves while sharing our inventory?

 - What was our experience sharing our secrets with someone?